onlinecity/gatewayapi-docs/docs/index.rst

 provide a few legacy APIs based on SOAP and HTTP POST/GET, which are still maintained although deprecated.

+If you are reading this online at https://gatewayapi.com/docs/ and require any assistence, please use the live chat feature at the bottom right of your screen.

 .. toctree::
    :maxdepth: 3

    rest
    legacy
    soap
+   glossary

+You can also consult the `HTTP Routing Table <http-routingtable.html>`_